 I read “The Schopenhauer Cure” by Irvin D. Yalom in a day.
 It was my personal reading record back then, 400 pages in a day.
-At some point within a story, a very powerful Nietzsche’s thought is introduced.
+At some point in a story, a very powerful Nietzsche’s thought is casually introduced.

 “To change ‘it was’ into ‘thus I willed it’—that alone shall I call redemption.”

 You are probably familiar with the genius music video for Massive Attack’s “Angel”?